 - The environmental impacts of working remotely should be recognised and utilised in encouraging its adoption amongst employers.

 - Many submissions from employees expressed a preference for a hybrid model of remote work (working remotely 2-3 days/week).

 - Several submissions proposed the formation of a small group of business and organisations representing employer and employees to discuss, agree and promote a business case for remote working to employers.

 We would like to extend our sincere thanks to everyone who made a submission under this consultation.
 The views shared under this consultation have been analysed and will be used to form enhanced guidance on working remotely with the support of an Interdepartmental Group consisting of representatives across the relevant areas.
-This guidance will be available and regularly updated on the Guidance on Working Remotely webpage as a live resource for employers and employees.
+This guidance for working remotely will be available and regularly updated as a live resource for employers and employees.

 Going forward, the perspectives shared in this consultation will also be used to inform a National Strategy on Remote Work.
 This work will be led by an expanded Strategy IDG to coordinate a cross-Government approach to facilitating and encouraging longer-term remote working in Ireland.